 One of the things you’ll notice as you read these principles is that almost all of them relate directly to making your code cost effective.
 I’m a developer, but I also call myself a business technologist because I’m constantly looking for ways to make:

 Focusing on cost effective code seems like a no-brainer, but you must realize that this isn’t the norm.
 Every day I see articles written about this or that best practice which may be bad for business.

 I’ll give you an example: test driven development.
 I’m a huge fan!
 I love the benefits that tests can provide your code, but you have to understand that testing has trade-offs.
 Tests add about 30% to 40% of time to your project.
 This means your end-product costs more.
 So, if your project is a minimum viable product, then adding tests may be overkill.
 Also, tests can be done poorly.
 The big takeaway here is that testing is important but not for all projects.

-This principle really sets me apart.
+This principle really sets us apart at Buink.
 I was an entrepreneur before I was a coder, so I see the trade-offs and try to educate my clients about them.
 I’m also constantly on the look-out for technologies (frameworks, platforms, etc.) that give more bang for the buck.